Discover the Shipwrecks of Homebush Bay

 Badu Mangroves in Sydney Olympic Park

-The Badu Mangroves form the largest remaining intertidal wetland on the Parramatta River.
-A boardwalk navigates through the mangroves, allowing visitors to experience this fascinating ecosystem from close by.
+The Badu Mangroves represent the largest remaining intertidal wetland along the Parramatta River.
+A boardwalk winds through the mangroves, offering visitors an up-close encounter with this unique ecosystem.

-From the mangroves, the walking trail continues past the Waterbird Refuge, a 10-hectare large wetland with lots of wildlife, including rare and endangered migratory birds.
+Continuing along the trail, you’ll pass by the Waterbird Refuge, a 10-hectare wetland teeming with wildlife, including rare and endangered migratory birds.

 1. HMAS Karangi

-The first shipwreck can be found opposite the Waterbird Refuge.
+The first shipwreck you’ll encounter is located opposite the Waterbird Refuge.

-Look out for a signpost and a bench, and then look carefully through the mangrove trees, and you will see the remains of the HMAS Karangi in the water.
+Keep an eye out for a signpost and a bench, then peer carefully through the mangrove trees to spot the remains of the HMAS Karangi in the water.

 The HMAS Karangi shipwreck